-Where we workWe do stuff here year round: leadership development, environmental education, capacity building
+Where we workYear-round leadership development, environmental education, and capacity building

 GSE’s Eco-Action Education program in Bahia de Caraquez involves 125 students at 4 schools in restoring their local environment and engaging their community in sustainable practices.
 In the local eco-action clubs students focused on topics like: reforestation, recycling, water scarcity, organic agriculture, climate change, and the effects these issues have on the local community.

 The students get together several times a week to work together in the school’s garden and greenhouse.
 In this time they also plan their own environmental initiatives and how to implement them in their communities.
 This space is also a learning ground both through the experiential learning and the lessons taught as part of the GSE curricula.

 In 2018 GSE will be launching an integrated nutrition education and school garden program in Cuenca, providing hands on projects for students to grow their own organic produce.
 Even in countries that were once agrarian, young generations are detached from the source of their food.
 When our students have an important role in growing their own food we see them eat better and care more deeply about their health and the environment.
 School gardens are a strategic epicenters of learning and leadership creation – they stimulate positive youth involvement and skill building in the topics of organic, bio-intensive gardening, and in effect, food security.